lexermal/MediumNewsBot/README.md

 * seen proxy for knowing which article the user really reads.
 * Checking out how migrations work with typeorm.
 * Set a flag when a article is sent out to a user
-* Tags should maybe only return the top article, not all.
+* Don't spam the user with articles on adding.